 Traditional vanpooling calls for everyone to share all expenses equally.
 Each vanpool can independently decide if one person gets a discounted rate based on their responsibilities to the group.
 However, these discounts will be managed by each vanpool group independently.

-No. You will still be able to go to any Firestone, Goodyear, Pep Boys. or NTB to get your maintenance completed.
+Maintenance can be completed at any Firestone, Goodyear, Pep Boys. or NTB.
 The location will bill Commute with Enterprise directly.

 No. Each vanpool group will still log onto the Commute with Enterprise website to complete their monthly NTD reports.
 Reporting monthly qualifies the vanpool group to receive the subsidy from Trinity Metro.

 The coordinator will be able to log into Commute with Enterprise on the 22nd of each month to view the upcoming month’s charges.
 Payment is due on the 5th of each month.

 Everyone on the van will need to create a profile on Commute with Enterprise so that they can log in and pay their monthly portion themselves.
 Payments can also be mailed in to Commute with Enterprise.